process-engine/process_engine_core_meta/README.md

 This meta repository is shipped with a configuration for the visual studio code debugger.

 ### Usage of the VS Code Debugger
-To use the Debugger, open VSCode inside the *consumer_api_meta* directory.
+To use the Debugger, open VSCode inside the *process_engine_meta* directory.

 ### Settings breakpoints
 You can set breakpoint in dependent modules before you start a debugging session.